-Supplementary Materials are generally not peer refereed.
-When a paper is published, the Supplementary Materials are linked from the main article webpage.
+Supplementary Materials are linked from the main article webpage.
 They can be cited using the same DOI as the paper.

 Acta bot. bras. intends to maintain archives of Supplementary Materials but does not guarantee their permanent availability.
 Acta bot. bras. reserves the right to remove Supplementary Materials from a published article in the future.